 - 1x Drivetrains.

-The prices vary greatly between these different builds.
-You can get an aluminum Chameleon D for as little as $1,799 or you can break the bank and get the Carbon SE+ for $4,799.
+The prices vary between these different builds.
+You can get an Chameleon D for as little as $2,399 or you can go for the Chameleon S for $3,749.

 Therefore, Santa Cruz Chameleon is suitable for beginners, enthusiasts, and hardcore riders alike.

-Santa Cruz Chameleon D and D+ are the most affordable models you can get.
-Right now, both of them cost just $1,799 which is a pretty reasonable price for the components and performance you get.
+Santa Cruz Chameleon D is the most affordable model you can get.
+Right now, it costs just $2,399 which is a pretty reasonable price for the components and performance you get.

 It’s a great choice for beginner and intermediate riders who want recognizable quality at a low price.

-Chameleon R and R+ are peculiar builds in that they’re available both on aluminum and carbon frames.
-Other than the frame material, there aren’t really any big differences between the two.
+Chameleon R is a peculiar build in that it is available with the same aluminum frame as the Chameleon D. Overall, there aren’t really any big differences between the two.

-These builds come with SRAM’s NX Eagle drivetrain which is slightly higher-end than the SX Eagle and offers 12 speeds.
-All builds feature FOX Rhythm 34 forks with 120mm or 130mm of travel, same as above.
+This build comes with SRAM’s NX Eagle drivetrain, which is slightly higher-end than the SX Eagle, and offers 12 speeds.
+It also features a FOX Rhythm 34 fork with 130mm of travel, same as above.

 The distribution of tires here is the same as on the cheaper Chameleon D, which is fine as they are still a pretty good choice at this price.

-Chameleon S & S+ is where performance builds begin.
-These models are built around Santa Cruz’s carbon frames combined with a Fox 34 Performance front suspension that offers 120mm or 130mm of travel.
+Chameleon S is where the performance builds begin.
+These models are built around Santa Cruz’s aluminum frame combined with a Fox 34 Float Performance front suspension that offers 130mm of travel.

 For this model, Santa Cruz opted for the 1×12 SRAM GX Eagle groupset with a 10-50T cassette and a 30T crankset.

-The brakes have received an upgrade as well, so these builds come equipped with SRAM Guide T brakes and levers, coupled with Avid Centerline 180mm rotors.
+The brakes have received an upgrade as well, so these builds come equipped with SRAM G2 R brakes and levers, coupled with Avid Centerline 180mm rotors.

-Chameleon S and S+ models roll on Race Face AR wheels that are wrapped in the same Maxxis tires found on the other models.
+Chameleon S models roll on Race Face AR wheels that are wrapped in the same Maxxis tires found on the other models.

-All of these improvements make Santa Cruz Chameleon S and S+ great choices for results-oriented riders who don’t want to stretch their budget too much.
+All of these improvements make Santa Cruz Chameleon S a great choice for results-oriented riders who don’t want to stretch their budget too much.

 Downhill and Climbing Performance

-Both Chameleon 29 and 27.5+ models offer decent downhill performance.
-As expected, 29er builds are much better in this realm.
+All Chameleon 29 models offer decent downhill performance.
+As expected, 29er builds do well in this realm.